authanram/generators/README.md

 # Language independent code generation

-... __in next to no time__!!
+This package can generate code in any language, __in next to no time__!!^1

-This package can generate code in any language.
-You can think of it as search and replace pattern, just a bit more advanced.
+## Basic usage example

-Here's an example of how it can be used.
+Here's an example of how it can be used in a very basic way:

 ```php
 Authanram\Generators\Generator::make()